sbw70/verification-constraints/nuvl-demos/nuvl-challenge/README.md

 # NUVL Challenge

-This is a live demonstration of a provider-isolated verification boundary.
+This is a live demonstration of a provider-isolated verification boundary. $100 bounty.

 ## What you're looking at